StellarSand/universal-macchanger/README.md

 # macchanger-py

-**macchanger** tool allows you to change the MAC address of a network interface on Linux, macOS and Windows systems.
+**macchanger-py** tool allows you to change the MAC address of a network interface on GNU/Linux, macOS and Windows systems.

 Changing the MAC address can be useful in various situations, such as hiding your device's identity on a network, or bypassing MAC address filters.